 - They're not sure if it's really a crime

-It can difficult to know what to do.
+Knowing what to do can be difficult.
 Talk to someone you trust, like a parent or teacher.

 Reporting a crime